 A. Use of City resources and property for political activity.
 Employees may not campaign on City time or in City uniform or while representing the City in any way.
 Employees may not allow others to use City facilities or funds for political activities.

 B. Use of City authority or influence Employees may not use City authority or influence for the purpose of interfering with or affecting the result of an election or a nomination for office.
-Violation of this policy contribute anything of value to any party, committee, organization, agency, or person for political purposes.
+Violation of this policy

 2. Coercion